rarimo/ultragroth/README.md

-## Important note

-**This is a new implementation of rapidsnark.
-The original (and now obsoleted) implemenation is available here: [rapidsnark-old](https://github.com/iden3/rapidsnark-old).**

-# rapidsnark
+# Bionetta Ultra-Groth

-Rapidsnark is a zkSnark proof generation written in C++ and intel/arm assembly.
-That generates proofs created in [circom](https://github.com/iden3/circom) and [snarkjs](https://github.com/iden3/snarkjs) very fast.
+This is case-specific implementation of Ultra-Groth protocol based on Rapidsnark prover.
+It's generates proofs for circuits created in [Bionetta SDK](https://github.com/rarimo/bionetta) pretty fast.
+Check out technical [REAMDE](./src/README.md) if you curios about it.

 ## Dependencies